Workers’ Compensation Q&A

 "Litigation costs" is a term used to describe the cost of litigating each case by a Claimant.
 "Litigations costs" can be very expensive and may involve the expenditure of thousands of dollars.
 These costs include the cost for a doctor's medical deposition and costs for deposition transcripts.
 A growing practice among many practitioners of work injury cases is to require their client to pay their own litigation costs as the case is ongoing.
 This places you in the awkward position of being charged for something at a time when you can least afford it.

-We do not follow this practice.
-Wusinich & Brogan pays the costs of litigation in most cases.
+In most cases, we do not follow this practice.
+Wusinich & Sweeney typically pays the costs of litigation.
 If we win or settle your case, we recover these costs from the employer or its insurance company.
 If we lose, we absorb the costs and will not pass them on to clients who cannot afford to pay.
 We believe our practice is best suited to the interests of our clients who usually live day-to-day on their paychecks.